AnonResearcher2025/PE-Fit-and-Decision-Trees/README.md

 Dear reader,

-This repository contains the data and the code to reproduce all plots in the article "Applying Decision Trees to Person-Environment Fit".
+This repository contains the data and the code to reproduce all plots in the article "The Role of Decision Trees in Congruence Analysis: An Application in Person-Environment Fit".

 ## Table of Contents